-Before closing the hood, check to see that you have not forgotten any tools, rags, etc. Then lower the hood and make sure it locks into place.
+Before closing the hood, check to see that you have not forgotten any tools, rags, etc. and return the support rod to its clip-this prevents rattles.
+Then lower the hood make sure it locks into place.
 If necessary, press down gently on the front edge to lock it.